HomeBlog

 With the right system in place, it is possible to eliminate these issues and avoid additional expenses that come with paper consumption and administrative errors.

-Ultimately, service providers that want to stay ahead of the curve need to be ready to comply as soon as EVV is rolled out in their state.
-In order to do so, it is necessary to understand the new EVV system, adopt an intuitive, easy-to-use software, and train your staff.
+If you want to stay ahead of the curve, you must be ready to comply with the EVV model rolled out in their state.
+To do so, it is necessary to understand the new EVV system for home care, adopt an intuitive, easy-to-use software, and train your staff.

 Grow Your Home Care Business With Timeero.